 Are you struggling to understand the differences between fault tolerance vs high availability vs redundancy?
 Does your organization need fault-tolerant servers?

-Although easily confused, “fault tolerance” and “high availability” are not the same thing.
+Although easily confused, fault tolerance and high availability are not the same things.
 Without the high availability of a server connection, fault tolerance is a moot function.

 A High Availability Hardware Environment

-All of this traffic passes through servers housed somewhere and maintained by someone.
+All Internet traffic passes through servers housed somewhere and maintained by someone.